spomis1/Eda_Music/README.md

 //

-1- The most popular songs are the most danceable, happy and energetic ones.
+1- The most popular songs are the most danceable, happy and energetic ones. <br>
 We base this on the idea that people are especially attracted to songs with positive characteristics.

-2- The most listened songs cannot have a very long duration.
+2- The most listened songs cannot have a very long duration.<br>
 We start from the premise that people do not tend to listen many times to a very long song.

 We will study musical characteristics of songs and their metrics in order to answer this question.